jayway/dotnet-with-sparkles-and-unicorns/presentation/slides/slides.md

 version of the library, which happens to be the one built for .NET 4.5.

-For the .NET Core application, we can't use a framework for .NET 4.5, but we *can* use one for .NET Standard 1.3, since the .NETCoreApp1.0 target supports .NET Standard 1.5, which is a superset of 1.3.
+For the .NET Core application, we can't use a framework for .NET 4.5, but we *can* use one for .NET Standard 1.3, since the .NETCoreApp1.0 target implements .NET Standard 1.5, which is a superset of 1.3.

 ---